Hysteroid dysphoria

 Hysteroid dysphoria is a name given to repeated episodes of depressed mood in response to feeling rejected.

 There is a common misconception surrounding whether hysteroid dysphoria and rejection sensitivity are the same disorder.
 Hysteroid dysphoria was previously defined in psychiatry as 'Rejection Sensitive Hysteroid Dysphoria'.
 This definition was changed to hysteroid dysphoria.
 Thus, hysteroid dysphoria and rejection sensitivity are sometimes used interchangeably.

 Currently, hysteroid dysphoria is regarded as an outdated term amongst most psychiatric diagnostic manuals, such as the DSM-5.
 Thus, this disorder is not formally classified as a social personality disorder.
 However, the symptoms of hysteroid dysphoria remain prevalent across a variety of social personality and mood disorders.
+The overlap between hysteroid dysphoria and borderline personality disorder has been noted in clinical literature, as both conditions share features of rejection sensitivity and emotional dysregulation.

 Symptoms

 Hysteroid dysphoria has been described in outpatient populations and is thought to be a subtype of atypical depression involving rejection sensitivity and therapeutic response to monoamine oxidase inhibitors.

 The most prominent symptoms associated with hysteroid dysphoria include low-self esteem and intense feelings of rejection.
 In response to this, individuals may feel a tendency to withdraw from social situations.

 As a result, individuals with hysteroid dysphoria are susceptible to experiencing social isolation, loneliness, and difficulties with forming and sustaining romantic relationships.

 Notably, symptoms of hysteroid dysphoria may vary in how they are displayed.
 The symptoms can be categorised as either 'internal' or 'external'.
 The internal symptoms refer to the cognitive and emotional experiences that may not be observable to others.
 The external symptoms of hysteroid dysphoria affect social interactions.
 They can be displayed as a physiological expression of the internal mental processes that are a consequence of the disorder.